weekenthralling/jupyter-kernel-controller/README.md

 - Currently, only the startup script of the python kernel has been modified.
 When `KERNEL_LANGUAGE=python`, the socket port passed into the kernel can be customized.
-- When the kernel is not in use, you need to shut down the kernel manually.
-You can stop it by sending a socket signal ( but this only stops the pod and does not delete the kernel resources), or directly delete the kernel resources.